Geekxboy/youtube-channel-bingo/README.md

 # Youtube Channel Bingo
-Play bingo with random clips from a Youtube Channel.
+Simple typescript react app to play bingo with random clips from a Youtube Channel.
 This project was created after watching a streamer create a bingo game using photoshop where we watched random 1 minute clips from his past streams.
 The bingo card was filled with actions that commonly happened during his streams like "Collab Stream", "He plays GTA5 with a mod he made", a "TTS message was totally irrelevant", or "Chat says Rigged".
-After watching the stream, I made this project to help automate the process.
+During the stream, I made this project to help automate the process.

 Setup:
  - Add your YouTube Data API v3 key to the .env file (Get this from https://console.cloud.google.com/)